apache/arrow/cpp/README.md

 # Apache Arrow C++

-This directory contains the code and build system for the Arrow C++ libraries, as well as for the C++ libraries for Apache Parquet.
+This is a directory containing the 'code' and the 'build system' for the Arrow C++ libraries, as well as for the C++ libraries for Apache Parquet.

 ## Installation